geoserver/geoserver/doc/en/user/source/extensions/mapml/index.rst

 You can add layers to the map as you like, by dragging the link URL from the Layer Preview table and dropping it onto another layer's MapML preview.
 If all goes well, you should see the layers stacked on the map and in the layer control.

-The only tool which is presently able to display MapML is a Leaflet-based MapML client.
-You can get your own copy of the client by using the npm "bower" package management tool.
-Once you have bower installed, you can install the web-map client in a directory of your choice, by running the "bower install web-map" command in that directory.
-This will create a "bower_components" directory in the directory in which you execute the command.
-This client can be imported into an HTML page with the appropriate ``<map>`` and ``<layer>`` elements to reference the MapML resources defined above.
-Here is a simple, self-contained example of such an HTML page:
+MapML visualization is supported by the Web-Map-Custom-Element project.
+The MapML viewer is built into the GeoServer layer and layer group preview facility.
+You can find out more about the Web-Map-Custom-Element at the project `web site <https://maps4html.org/web-map-doc/>`.
+Here is a simple, self-contained example of an HTML page that uses the <mapml-viewer> and <layer-> elements:

 .. code-block:: html